 Financing a pre-pack in 2017 is likely to be very difficult and will probably require personal guarantees from the directors for SME's.
 Larger companies may find that the private equity and venture capital buyer, removes the directors as part of the pre-pack conditions.

 Contact us now on 08009700539 or contact Keith Steven by email on firstname.lastname@example.org if you need finance.

 Once again the funders will require a detailed plan supported by forecasts, they will want to test the valuations, the possibility of making and funding a loss and how their security needs will be met.
 So it's vital to get these built.
 Call us if you need that done.

 Beware some banks will NOT allow a pre-pack to a related party.
 RBS, HBOS and HSBC for example will not generally countenance a phoenix with/to directors /members of the failed company.
-So it may be necessary to take out the bank first.
+So it may be necessary to replace the bank debt first.

 This can be done on a Friday night and by Monday the business is trading virtually uninterrupted.
 Having bought the company name, the "oldco" see its name changed to something else, like "Your Company (Realisations) Ltd".

 Be careful about TUPE issues